Vegan Edinburgh fruit scones are an old-fashioned Scottish bake that originates in the beautiful capital city of Edinburgh.

 - Preheat oven to 200 Fan/ 220 Celsius/ 428 Fahrenheit / gas 7.

-- Add the apple cider vinegar or lemon juice to the plant milk and mix well.Set aside until needed.
+- Add the apple cider vinegar or lemon juice to the milk and mix well.Set aside until needed or leave to sit for at least 15 minutes.1 teaspoon apple cider vinegar, 250 millilitre milk

-- Add the flour, baking powder, and sugar to a bowl.Tip in the plant-based margarine and using just your fingertips rub the margarine into the flour mix.Its done when the margarine is incorporated and the mix looks like breadcrumbs
+- Add in the margarine and using your fingertips rub the margarine into the flour until the mix looks like breadcrumbs.57 grams margarine

-- Add a tablespoon of plant buttermilk at a time and mix.You may need between 8-10 tablespoon to achieve a dough.
+- Add a tablespoon of buttermilk at a time to the scone mixture, stirring well with a cutlery knife or similar.You may need between 8-10 tablespoons to achieve a dough.

-- Place scones on a floured baking tray or use parchment paper if necessary to prevent sticking.
+- Place the scones onto a floured baking tray or use parchment paper if necessary to prevent sticking.

-- Lightly glaze the top of your scones with the leftover plant buttermilk.
+- Lightly glaze the top of your scones with the leftover buttermilk.
 If you don't have much buttermilk left just use the drips or remnants left on the sides of your jug.
 A pastry brush is helpful here!
-But clean finger tips can also do the job!If you don't have enough plant buttermilk just use some extra plant milk.
+But clean finger tips can also do the job!If you don't have enough buttermilk just use some milk.

 - Bake on the middle shelf or one shelf under your highest shelf, for about 10-14 minutes.
-I have a fan oven so smaller scones generally take around 10 minutes and larger scones about 12-13 minutes.
-Although fan ovens bake faster so other ovens may take a few minutes longer.
+We used a fan oven so our smaller scones generally take around 10 minutes and larger scones about 12-13 minutes.
+Although as fan ovens tend to bake faster other ovens may take a few minutes longer.

-- Scones will be ready when they smell lovely, have risen, are lightly golden brown and brown on the underside as well.
+- Scones will be ready when they smell lovely, have risen, are lightly golden brown and browned on the underside as well.

 Notes

 - For stale scones just toast and enjoy.
-Or re-heat in a hot oven for a few minutes.
-So good.
+Or re-heat in a hot oven for a few minutes and they will be as good as new.

 - Add any variety of dried fruit to your scones.
-Such as just sultanas, or currants or raisins.
-Or a mix of all.
-Traditional Edinburgh scones would have commonly used currants.
+Such as just sultanas or raisins.
+Or use a dried fruit mix such as the ones intended for Christmas cakes and puddings.
+Traditional Edinburgh scones would have used dried currants.

 - Don't like dried fruit?
 Just leave them out and maybe add some grated lemon or orange peel for a citrusy scone.

 - Love cherry scones?
-Add some chopped glace cherries in place of the dried fruit.
+Add some chopped glacé [candied] cherries in place of the dried fruit.

 - Edinburgh fruit scones are tasty for breakfast, mid-morning snack, afternoon tea or supper.
 Or anytime you fancy one.

-- Plain or fruit scones can be served with a wedge of vegan cheese on the side for a rustic lunch.
+- Fruit scones can be served with a wedge of cheese on the side for a rustic lunch or snack.
 Add some grapes or cherry tomatoes.
 Lovely for a picnic lunch.

 - Want to prepare a double batch?
 Simply double the ingredients, but only use 1 tablespoon of baking powder rather than 4 teaspoons as too much baking powder can affect the flavour.